kgatilin/aihive/docs/roadmap/phase1_implementation.md

 - A user can submit a new request via Slack
 - The system creates a task and assigns it to the Product Manager Agent
 - The Product Manager Agent can create a PRD or request clarifications
-- PRDs are stored in Git with proper versioning
+- PRDs are stored with proper versioning
 - The user receives notifications about task status changes
 - The system maintains conversation context across interactions
 - PRDs are well-structured and follow a consistent format